anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 ## Conclusion

 In this blog post we learned to use concurrency/parallelism concept to make our programs do the job faster.
-We also explored Go language and it's native libraries (channel, goroutines, waitgroup) to develop a high-performance program.
+We also explored Go language and its native libraries (channel, goroutines, waitgroup) to develop a high-performance program.

 One thing to remember is that everything came with a tradeoff.
 We also need to watch out for memory and/or API calls limit when using large number of goroutines.